usercharly123/Predicting-Neural-Activations-from-IT/Readme.md

 # Acknowledgments

-This work was performed with SobhanNili and Laz4rz, and supervised by A. Marin Vargas.
+This work was performed by usercharly123, Laz4rz and SobhanNili, and supervised by A. Marin Vargas.